liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 If errors occurred during installation process:

 - The error message should already include the failure reason, and the appropriate actions to take if possible.
-- If errors don't suggest actions to resolve, the problem could be caused by temporary network failure, or other unknown issues.
+- If errors don't suggest actions to resolve, temporary network failure could cause this problem, or other unknown issues.

 **Mitigation**: